Ouxsoft/LHTML/README.md

 | "TestElement" | `TestElement` |

 #### Modules
-Modules are the worker bees of LHTML5.
+Modules are the worker bees of LHTML.
 They are objects that complete logic to modify the document.
 They receive instruction from the documents args and the configuration.
-Potential uses of LHTML5 modules include, but are not limited to:
+Potential uses of LHTML modules include, but are not limited to:

 + reduce architectural debt and clutter of redundant elements present across multiple pages;
 + extend backend features to frontend WYSIWYG users;